 For example, Human Resource Policies relating to employee hiring, termination, performance appraisal, increments, leaves, add on benefits, etc.

 The points stated below give a clear insight into the differences between rules and policies:

 - Rules are basically a list containing the do’s and dont’s, which aims at maintaining uniformity, in the treatment as well as in the behaviour of the employees.
-On the other hand, Policies alludes to the directives that lays out a constant framework for executive actions on recurring managerial problems.
+On the other hand, Policies alludes to the directives that lay out a constant framework for executive actions on recurring managerial problems.

 - Rules can be in the form of orders, instructions or norms that needs compliance.
 As against, policies determine the framework, within which the executive decisions can be taken.

 - Rules determine what the employees must and must not do, whereas policies determine what needs to be done in various circumstances.

 - Policies are derived from the objectives of the business, i.e. policies are created keeping in mind the objectives of the organization.
 As against, rules are based on policies and procedures.